doingthedoings/ESP32_BoostController/README.md

 ### Pinout

-The firmware is configured for the following pin connections on the Adafruit Feather ESP32-S3:
+The firmware is configured for the following pin connections on the Waveshare ESP32-S3-Zero:

 | ESP32-S3 Pin | Component / Function |
 | --- | --- |